-An Alnico magnet is a permanent magnet made of aluminum, nickel, and cobalt.
+An Alnico magnet is a permanent magnet made by combiming aluminum, nickel, iron, cobalt, and other elements.
 They come in isotropic, non-directional, or anisotropic, mono-directional, form...

 Please fill out the following form to submit a Request for Quote to any of the following companies listed on